In recognition of Simon Clarke's mistaken Giro d'Italia victory celebration, we collect together some finish line howlers

 Up yours: Mark Cavendish’s touching tribute to the “journalists and commentators who know jack-sh*t about cycling” at the Tour de Romandie in 2010 led to him being withdrawn from the race by his team.

 What a dummy: Carlos Sastre, Tour de France 2003.
-Dedicating the win to your new born is one thing, popping in a sweaty dummy at the line is another.
-And a bit creepy, if we’re honest
+Dedicating the win to your newborn is one thing, popping in a sweaty dummy at the line is another

-Running man: We know some think Peter Sagan’s finish-line antics are great, but his Forrest Gump tribute on stage three of the 2012 Tour pushed it a bit
+Running man: Some think Peter Sagan’s finish-line antics are great, but his Forrest Gump tribute on stage three of the 2012 Tour pushed it a bit

-No comment: Alexandre Vinokourov’s celebration at winning the London 2012 men’s road race is fine, but, um… shuffles feet, stares at floor…
+No comment: Alexandre Vinokourov’s celebration at winning the London 2012 Olympic Games men’s road race is fine, but…

 Bike surfing: Torrential rain and a slippery finish area meant that Jean-Christophe Peraud invented a whole new sport on stage four of the 2013 Tour of the Basque Country

-Staying alive: Chris Froome’s Bee Gees tribute after winning stage 15 of the 2013 Tour de France.
-Available for weddings, parties, Tour of Poland etc
+Staying alive: Chris Froome’s Bee Gees tribute after winning stage 15 of the 2013 Tour de France

-Crock of shoot: Alberto Contador gives his ‘pistolero’ salute winning Stage 4 of the 2014 Tirreno-Adriatico.
-It’s about time he ran out of bullets.
-Please
+Alberto Contador gives his ‘pistolero’ salute winning stage four of the 2014 Tirreno-Adriatico.
+It’s about time he ran out of bullets